The Alt Protein Project

 What is the Alt Protein Project?

 The Alt Protein Project is a global student movement dedicated to turning universities into engines for alternative protein education, research, and innovation.
-Students at all stages of their training, from first-year undergraduate students to graduate students about to defend their dissertations, are the driving force behind the Alt Protein Project, which is building momentum at universities around the world.
+Students at all stages of their training, from first-year undergraduate students to graduate students about to defend their dissertation, are the driving force behind the Alt Protein Project, which is building momentum at universities around the world.

 Even students who are excited and motivated to join the alternative protein field are often unaware of the critical role they play in defining the trajectory of our food system from within the university.